John Carson (Colorado politician): Electoral history

 Carson has held public office three times.
 Most recently, a vacancy committee appointed him to represent Colorado's 30th Senate District on January 4, 2025, following the resignation of former senator Kevin Van Winkle.
 His term began on January 8, 2025, and will end in January 2027, unless he is re-elected.

 In 2014, Carson was elected to serve on the Board of Regents of the University of Colorado.
 Sworn in in January 2015, he served a single six-year term, representing the 6th district.
 He left the board in 2021, his term completed.

 In 2005, Carson was elected to serve on the Douglas County (Colorado) School Board.
 He served two four-year terms, and during his second term (2009–2013), he served as the board's president.

+Controversies

+On April 2, 2026, a bill sponsored by Carson to exempt "critical infrastructure" from Colorado's original Right to Repair bill was under discussion by the Senate Business, Labor, & Technology Committee.
+During this committee, Carson stated that Governor Polis issued a signing statement that requested the original bill be fixed with an exemption for critical infrastructure.
+It was revealed that there was no such directive made by the governor.